Introduction

 Is cable internet available in rural areas?

-Cable internet is less common in rural areas compared to urban and suburban locations, primarily due to the lack of necessary infrastructure.
+Due to the lack of infrastructure, cable internet is less common in rural areas compared to urban and suburban locations.

 What are the installation requirements for both?

-Cable internet requires a modem and a connection to the cable network, while satellite internet needs a satellite dish installed with a clear view of the sky.
+Cable internet requires a modem and a connection to the cable network.
+Satellite internet needs a satellite dish installed in an area with a clear view of the sky.